-In January 2016 Aurélie Nyirabikali Lierman was awarded the Sally and Don Lucas fellowship at Montalvo Arts in California.
-In May 2014 Lierman won the First Prize at Monophonic 2014 (Brussels) for ‘Anosmia’, a radio composition reflecting on the Rwandan Genocide.
-In 2013 Aurélie Nyirabikali Lierman won the 1st prize at Sonic Art (Rome) for her radio composition KARIAKOO ( a sonic portrait of a lively neighborhood in Dar Es Salaam, Tanzania).
-In the same year, she also won the 3rd prize at Grand Prix Nova (Bucharest) for her radio composition ‘iota mikro’ (based on field recordings from her birthplace, the Karisimbi vulcano, in Rwanda).
+In October 2018 Aurélie Nyirabikali Lierman won the CTM Radiolab in Berlin.
+In January 2016 Lierman was awarded the Sally and Don Lucas fellowship at Montalvo Arts in California.
+In May 2014 she won the First Prize at Monophonic 2014 (Brussels) for ‘Anosmia’, a radio composition reflecting on the Rwandan Genocide.
+In 2013 she won the 1st prize at Sonic Art (Rome) for her radio composition KARIAKOO ( a sonic portrait of a lively neighborhood in Dar Es Salaam, Tanzania).
+In the same year, Lierman also won the 3rd prize at Grand Prix Nova (Bucharest) for her radio composition ‘iota mikro’ (based on field recordings from her birthplace, the Karisimbi vulcano, in Rwanda).

 Lierman released two albums with the British cult-group Nurse With Wound, collaborated with visual artist Vincent Meessen (Belgian entry for Venice Biennale 2015) on his recent exhibition at Kunsthalle Basel and Bozar.
 And in summer 2015 she toured the USA premiering her solo sets for voice and tape.

-Currently Lierman is preparing new electro acoustic work commissioned by Gaudeamus, for ensemble But What About to be premiered September 2018.
+Currently Lierman is preparing new electro acoustic work commissioned by Gaudeamus, for ensemble But What About to be premiered September 2018 and March 2019.

 Lierman studied composition with Yannis Kyriakides and Martijn Padding and classical singing with Lenie van den Heuvel at The Royal Conservatory in The Hague where she earned an MA in Composition/Minor Voice.